How to use Christmas stencils on slate to hang in your front entry or anywhere in the home for some festive holiday decor.

 Decorating with Christmas Stencils

-Carole has so many great projects that she has made using stencils, however, I'm not the best at stenciling.
+I'm not a expert at stenciling.
 Still, I do love the look, and thought it would be fun to add something new to our Christmas decor.

 While visiting my daughters in Ohio, we went to a couple of thrift stores.
 I found this old slate welcome sign for $3.99, and thought it would work great for this project.